Coronavirus COVID-19 update

 - We aim to make these events enjoyable and meaningful, giving you an opportunity to celebrate your citizenship.

-Private ceremonies are held at the Guildhall and these can usually be arranged at short notice dependant on availabity.
+Private ceremonies are available virtually however this is dependant on availabity.
 There is an additional fee of £110.00 for a private ceremony.

 Further information about British Citizenship

 If you need a replacement of your Nationalisation Certificate you need to contact UK Visas and Immigration.
 This is the certificate given to you at your Citizenship Ceremony.

 Further information about applications for British Citizenship can be found on the GOV.UK website.